Weddings— Where East Meets West: Indian culture traditions, will they persist in weddings in the future?

 In the last five years, every Indian wedding I’ve attended seems to have some new East-West flair.
-Whether the bride and groom are of the same culture or come from different backgrounds, their ceremonies tend to incorporate non-traditional elements that are becoming trendy.
-I’ve enjoyed and appreciated these as a wedding guest; as the mother of a bride-to-be, I now have a close-up view at some of the things that are changing.
+Whether the bride and groom are of the same culture or come from different backgrounds, their ceremonies including the haldi ceremony tend to incorporate non-traditional elements that are becoming trendy.
+I’ve enjoyed and appreciated these as a wedding guest; as the mother of a bride-to-be, I now have a close-up view of some of the things that are changing.

 1.Wedding Invitations: I grew up seeing invitations that reflected the bright Indian palette of reds, greens, and other “circus colours.”
 Today kids are leaning toward more subtle tones—neutral and pastel hues—and I find that I really like the new colour key!